Editorial: A time of giving - BC Local News

-There is a woman, living in Penticton, who decided to go all out for Christmas this year.
+There is a woman living in the Interior who decided to go all out for Christmas this year.

 She decided the best gift she could give was to open her home on Christmas Day for a few hours, so anyone could drop by to celebrate the holiday together and enjoy a meal.

-At least 20 people said they wanted to attend, and others in the community offered to help with turkeys, pies and other food.
-When asked about the dangers of letting strangers into her home, she replied that she could take care of her self, but also said people needed to have faith in each other, and not label everyone bad.
+Not only did 20 people say they wanted to attend, others in the community offered to help with turkeys, pies and other food.
+When asked about the dangers of letting strangers into her home, she replied that she could take care of herself, but also said people needed to have faith in each other, and not label everyone bad.

 “What happened to the days when we all helped each other out and cared for one another?” she asked.